snadnee/php-abo-generator/README.md

 # PHP ABO files generator

-This package can be used for generating ABO files which can be used for importing into internet banking.
+PHP ABO Generator is a lightweight PHP library for generating ABO files — a format commonly used by Czech banks for bulk payment processing.

+This package provides a simple and structured way to create ABO files without any external dependencies.

+Features
+Create valid ABO files in pure PHP

+Easy-to-use object-oriented API

+Supports setting all key payment details.

 ## Instalation